142 Street Pedestrian/Cyclist Bridge - Confirmation of Vision & Principles/Concept Ideas

 Concept Idea 1

-about 3 years agoCLOSED: This brainstormer has concluded.We would like to hear from you about the concept ideas for the bridge, including active transportation connections, open space amenities and landscaping.
+over 3 years agoCLOSED: This brainstormer has concluded.We would like to hear from you about the concept ideas for the bridge, including active transportation connections, open space amenities and landscaping.

 Considerations: